 Title No. Sem.
-Grade Prerequisite Description Concert Choir 2111 2112 2 11-12 Permission by the director must be given before scheduling if this is the student's first time singing in a HS choir.
+Grade Prerequisite Description Concert Choir 2111 2112 2 9-12 boys 11-12 girls Permission by the director must be given before scheduling if this is the student's first time singing in a HS choir.
 An audition may be required based on background.
 This is an open enrollment choir (see pre-requisite however.)
-This choir is a choral ensemble made up of 11 th and 12 th graders who have demonstrated competency in proper vocal production, tone, sight-reading confidence and music theory.
+This choir is a choral ensemble made up of 11th and 12th graders who have demonstrated competency in proper vocal production, tone, sight-reading confidence and music theory.
 In order to be eligible for this choir, all members must have at least one year of experience in the SCHS choral program or have special permission from the director and registrar.
 The Concert Choir is a touring choir.
 A wide variety of choral literature is studied as well as multiple mass choir selections.
 The Concert Choir participates in approximately 8-10 required performances per year.
 Attendance at rehearsals, district/state choral festivals, school, church and community events is required.
 Opportunities to perform in Regional and State honors choirs as well as district and state solo and ensemble festivals is encouraged.

-Men's Choir 2101 2102 2 9-10 None The Men's Choir is an ensemble designed to give an overview of choral music fundamentals, styles and literature for male voices.
-It is an open enrollment to all incoming freshmen and sophomores with no audition required.
-Students will apply their God-given gifts in voice to produce excellent and expressive work.
-Quality choral literature of at least two vocal parts will be studied and memorized for approximately 3-4 performances per year.
-Sight-reading skills and basic music theory as it applies to singing will also be studied.
-This choir meets every day.
-Successful completion of the year-long class and attendance at all performances will enable the student to receive full credit.
-Attendance at rehearsals, district/state choral festivals, school, church and community events is required.
-Students will be encouraged to use and develop their talents not only to enrich their own lives but also be of service to their Creator and others.
+\\The ability to perform major and minor scales, various interval studies, sight read, and perform rhythmic drills, along with good basic musicianship, is a prerequisite for membership in the symphonic band.

 Women's Choir 2106 2107 2 9-10 None The Women's Choir is an ensemble designed to give an overview of choral music fundamentals, styles and literature for female voices.
 It is an open enrollment to all incoming freshmen and sophomores with no audition required.
 Students will apply their God-given gifts in voice to produce excellent and expressive work.
 Quality choral literature of at least two vocal parts will be studied and memorized for approximately 3-4 performances per year.
 Sight-reading skills and basic music theory as it applies to singing will also be studied.
 This choir meets every day.
 Successful completion of the year-long class and attendance at all performances will enable the student to receive full credit.
 Attendance at rehearsals, district/state choral festivals, school, church and community events is required.
-Students will be encouraged to use and develop their talents not only to enrich their own lives but also be of service to their Creator and others.
+Students will be encouraged to use and develop their talents not only to enrich their own lives but also be of service to their Creator and others. ------------------ -------------- --- ------ ------ ---